 Please note: The herbal pharmacy is not a retail store and is for existing patients only.

 What is nutritional, food, or dietary therapy?
 It’s not a fad diet.
-It is about taking your clinical picture and providing you with foods that can help align your body with its best state of health, whatever that may be.
+It is about taking your clinical picture and providing you with foods that can help align your body with its best state of health.
 It is a way, a perspective, of utilizing your food as “medicine.”

 No one food or one diet is good for everyone.
 Our digestion and ability to absorb nutrients is as varied as any other personal characteristic we have, whether it is our bone structure or the sound of our voice.
 We are individuals who walk different paths, and our bodies have adapted or maladapted accordingly.

 When you start seeing food as a potential part of your healing process, and not just sustenance, you can make wiser choices about what you put into your body.